spiffe/spire-controller-manager/README.md

 ### Upgrade

-SPIRE Controller Manager must have the correct set of [Custom Resources](#custom-resources) corresponding to the version to be installed.
+The SPIRE Controller Manager must have the correct set of [Custom Resources](#custom-resources) corresponding to the version to be installed.

 Before upgrading, please install custom resources from [config/crd](/config/crd)

 ## Compatibility